makinux/GoogleMapTimelineViewer2/README.md

 Note that since it uses OpenStreetMap as the base map instead of Google Maps, no API key is required.

+## Exporting Data from Your Device
+For Android: Open the Settings app, tap "Location," "Location Services," then "Timeline," and then tap "Export Timeline Data."
+For iOS: Open the Google Maps app, tap your profile picture, select "Settings," and then tap "Location & Privacy."
+Tap "Export Timeline Data."

+Save the exported file as "Timeline.json."
+Transfer the JSON file to your computer and save it to your preferred location.

 ## Run Locally

 **Prerequisites:**  Node.js